mindriddler/Filserver-Slutuppgift-Pgrm-i-Pyth/README.md

 ---
 # **Setup**

-To use the program you will need python 3.10 or higher installed on your computer For how to install python 3.10, see instructions at the bottom
+To use the program you will need python 3.10 or higher installed on your computer.

+For instructions on how to install python 3.10, see further down below.

 ## Create and activate a virtual environment

-Navigate to the folder where you cloned the repository and run the commands below in your terminal of choice
+Navigate to the folder where you cloned the repository and run the commands below in your terminal of choice.

 #### Linux / OSX
 ```bash